 This post lists the top 4 suspects the police were investigating in the Jack the Ripper murders, as well as 4 suspects who ended up being cleared by the police.

-Jack the Ripper is the name given to an unidentified serial killer who was active in the Whitechapel area of East London in 1888.
+Jack the Ripper is the name given to an unidentified and mysterious serial killer who was active in the Whitechapel district of London's East End in 1888.

 At first, the killer was known as the “Whitechapel Murderer” and “Leather Apron” until a taunting letter arrived at a police station in which the writer claimed to be the killer who signed his note with the name, “Jack the Ripper.”